oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_stack_monitoring_associated_resources_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple AssociatedResources resources in Oracle Cloud Infrastructure
-- List associated monitored resources.
+- List all associated resources recursively up-to a specified level, for the monitored resources of type specified.

 ..
 Aliases